SasanTazayoni/L2D-driving-school-CI-PP4/README.md

 ### Typography

-* ['Montserrat'](https://fonts.google.com/specimen/Montserrat) is the font used for headings with a fallback of the font-stack 'Arial, Helvetica, sans-serif'.
+* ["Montserrat"](https://fonts.google.com/specimen/Montserrat) is the font used for headings with a fallback of the font-stack 'Arial, Helvetica, sans-serif'.
 Montserrat is a modern and clean sans-serif font that offers a professional and easy-to-read appearance.
 Its versatility and geometric design make it suitable for headings and titles.
-* ['Noto Sans'](https://fonts.google.com/noto/specimen/Noto+Sans) is the font used for the body text with a fallback of the font-stack 'Arial, Helvetica, sans-serif'.
+* ["Noto Sans"](https://fonts.google.com/noto/specimen/Noto+Sans) is the font used for the body text with a fallback of the font-stack 'Arial, Helvetica, sans-serif'.
 Noto Sans is a clean and neutral sans-serif font that provides good readability for body text.
 Its simplicity and wide character support make it suitable for conveying information in a clear and professional manner.

 The combination of Montserrat for headings and Noto Sans for body text offers a well-balanced and professional aesthetic for a driving school website.
 The pairing achieves a harmonious contrast, with Montserrat's bold and modern design providing distinction for headings, while Noto Sans ensures optimal readability in body text.
 The fonts share a clean and contemporary style, fostering consistency and a unified look throughout the website.
 Their versatility allows for adaptability in different design elements, while Noto Sans' extensive character support promotes accessibility for a diverse audience.
 Overall, this font pairing creates a visually appealing and credible online presence for the driving school.